NDebska/automation-demo/README.md

   You can also use combination of keys Ctrl+Shift+F10 for that.
 * by setting up the configuration manually in IntelliJ "Edit Configurations" field
 * by running a command in command line - instruction: https://testng.org/doc/documentation-main.html#running-testng

+By running SearchAllTests.xml file tests will be run in parallel in two threads.

 ## 5. License
 Selenium is an open source tool for designing automated tests of web applications.